Table of Contents_

-This allows for more precise cooking customized choice for the specific food item in question, decreasing the likelihood of cold spots, dried-out or rubbery food from overcooking, and other heating issues.
+This allows for more precise cooking customized choices for the specific food item in question, decreasing the likelihood of cold spots, uneven heating, dried-out or rubbery food from overcooking, and other heating issues.

 While not all microwaves have auto sensor technology, those that do will either employ the auto sensor automatically, without the option to cook without it, or will have both fully manual cooking modes and cooking modes using the sensor.

 A countertop microwave, range microwave, and drawer or built-in microwave all cook the same way and thus those with sensors will use them in the same way, but whether or not sensor mode is selectable will vary greatly from model to model.